nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a booking : `edit`

-Edits an existing booking in the address book.
+Edits an existing booking in the bookingPeriod book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`